 PHIL SCOTT – Phil’s career included a long period working in the Australian car industry for Australia’s biggest and most successful car importer at the time.
 He joined the Sydney Morning Herald newspaper, later becoming a feature writer for the Sunday Sun-Herald.
 He later became editor of WHEELS magazine between 1987 and 1995.
 He was then appointed auto editor for the Sydney Morning Herald, a job he held until 1999, when he was appointed Managing Editor of the newspaper.
-In 2002 he became the Managing Director and Publisher-in-Chief of the Mens’ and Specialist magazine group for Australian Consolidated Press, the publisher of WHEELS, and more than 50 other magazine titles.
+In 2002 he became Publisher of Mens and Specialist Magazines, then in 2010 was appointed Managing Director of the whole of shebang, of the late Kerry Packer's magazine empire, ACP Magazines.
+ACP Magazines is the publisher of WHEELS, and more than 50 other magazine titles.

 STEVE CROPLEY – Born a long way west of Sydney, in Broken Hill, and moved to Sydney in 1973 to join WHEELS, and SPORTS CAR WORLD.
 In 1978 he moved to Britain to join the staff of CAR magazine, becoming the Editor from 1981-1988.
 He then moved to Haymarket Publishing in 1991, the publishers of AUTOCAR and WHAT CAR?.
 Steve is now Editor-in-Chief of Haymarket’s flagship automotive titles.